CallumRG/lessoncraft.ai/Daily Scrum/Mar 1.md

 - What will I do today: Discuss and finalize sprint planning

 Kaitlyn:
-- What did I do yesterday:
+- What did I do yesterday: Midterm Studying
-- What was in my way:
+- What was in my way: Nothing
-- What will I do today:
+- What will I do today: Sprint 2 planning

 Michael:
 - What did I do yesterday: